 A good survey should include an examination of all four sides of your property, including any natural or artificial barriers such as fences and walls.
 Next, check out the properties around yours by walking down their sidewalks and looking up at the homes.
 This will help ensure they’re not blocking access to sunlight or other resources on their land, which might affect construction plans later down the road.

 Also, check every part of your property for signs of structural damage like cracks in foundation walls if applicable.
 Check weathering on roof shingles/slate tiles, sagging floors near staircases, or other areas where water might pool.
 Anything else that could indicate a potential danger when it comes to demolition activities taking place nearby.
+If all signs are pointing to going ahead safely, it might be time to call a dumpster rental service and get ready for the big demo job.

 Identifying salvageable items